segmentio/segment-docs/src/engage/audiences/segment-query-language.md

 - Expressions are composed of chained functions, starting with an extractor and ending with a result.
 - `.` serves as the delimiter when chaining functions.
 - Audience definitions must return a boolean result (for example, a comparator), while computed trait definitions must return a scalar.
-- Functions have well-defined return types that determine the permissible functions in the call-chain.
+- Functions have well-defined return types that determine the permissible functions in the call chain.
 - When you use junctions, `AND` holds precedence over `OR`, but parentheses offer control over expression combination.
 - Each definition allows a maximum of 50 primary expressions.